 To successfully deliver projects, individuals with appropriate project management skills are required.
-In addition, when the project is focussed on developing new solutions for breakthrough improvements, specialized, and often even scares, resources are required.
+In addition, resources are required when the project focuses on developing new solutions for breakthrough improvements, specialized, and often even scares.

 Portfolio management is as much about ensuring the right projects are launched, as ensuring the right resources are available and involved.
 This is without overburdening or underutilization of any resources.
 This is often the greatest challenge for portfolio managers.